Collaborations

 The Nicholson Center is delighted to join Postcolonial Print Cultures, an international network of scholars researching postcolonial print cultures.
 We look forward to developing this collaboration.

-Rajeswari Sunder Rajan, Schaffner Distinguished Visiting Professor
+Schaffner Distinguished Visiting Professors

 The Folger Consortium

 The Folger Institute was founded in 1970 as a unique collaborative endeavor of the Folger Shakespeare Library and two Washington-area universities.
-In the succeeding years, its horizon has expanded from the local to the regional to the international, and the consortium now numbers41 colleges and universities, including the University of Chicago.
+In the succeeding years, its horizon has expanded from the local to the regional to the international, and the consortium now numbers 41 colleges and universities, including the University of Chicago.
 With support from such agencies as the Andrew W. Mellon Foundation and the National Endowment for the Humanities, the Institute offers seminars, conferences, and colloquia in fields represented in the Folger Library collections.